szepeviktor/wordpress-speedtest/README.md

 } > wordpress-speedtest-sorted-results.md
 ```

 Then use a Markdown editor like [Caret](http://caret.io/) to display it.
+Also see [issue #6](https://github.com/szepeviktor/wordpress-speedtest/issues/6).

 ### How to choose VPS provider?